-Section 6, Behavior Rules for Participants in Co-curricular Activities

-It is the belief of Osmond Community Schools that it is important to support the total student.
-Expectations for our students participating in co curricular activities include not only behavior at school or at school functions, but go beyond the school day and into the community.
+Section 6, Behavior Rules for Participants in Co-curricular Activities only behavior at school or at school functions, but go beyond the school day and into the community.
 We believe that part of the learning is accepting responsibility for one's actions.
 Thus the school district is extending its authority to hours and places beyond the regularly-perceived boundaries in an effort to show strongly to students and community our intent to work with and help all students in their decision making.
 We believe this stance will further help to develop responsible adult citizens while serving as a deterrent to certain unlawful behaviors.